On Model Identification and Out-of-Sample Prediction of Principal Component Regression: Applications to Synthetic Controls: Introduction

 \subsection{Organization}

-Section~\ref{sec:setup_eiv_regression} describes our problem setup.
 Section~\ref{sec:alg} details the PCR algorithm.
-Section~\ref{sec:results} tackles Q1--Q2.
+Section~\ref{sec:setup_eiv_regression} describes our problem setup and assumptions.
+Section~\ref{sec:results} provides formal statistical guarantees on Q1--Q2.
 Section~\ref{sec:simulations} reports on simulation studies.
+Section~\ref{sec:hypo} presents a hypothesis test to check when a key assumption that enables PCR to generalize holds in practice.
 Section~\ref{sec:synthetic_controls} contextualizes our findings within the synthetic controls framework.
 Section~\ref{sec:discussion} discusses related works from the error-in-variables, PCR, and functional PCA/PCR literatures.
 Section~\ref{sec:conclusion} offers directions for future research.
-We relegate all mathematical proofs to the appendix.
+We relegate all mathematical proofs to the Appendix.